microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 able to test not only our C++/WinRT components, but also pure c++ classes that were used in the application, and components that used XAML UI elements.

+## Prerequisites

+Make sure you're using at least the 2.0.190605.7 version of the CppWinRT nuget package.
+Prior to this version, there are some bugs with C++/WinRT's detection of static lib dependencies.
+You might be able to get your build working with Visual Studio on earlier versions, but not straight from MsBuild.

 ## Move the C++/WinRT implementation to a static lib

 By default, most (newly authored) C++/WinRT components are authored as a dll